1. The shuttles are almost never on time

 Sometimes the shuttles will stop at a Pollo Campero or a McDonald’s.
 If you are lucky enough to have this wonderful treat, enjoy a meal.
 Even if you are not hungry you will not regret having a snack here.
 Force it down.
 Make it happen.
 Buy some ice cream for the extra calories and enjoy some food because you might not see it again until 9:00 at night.

-8. Flying internally in Guatemala
+8. Flying internally as Transportation in Guatemala

 You can fly to Flores.
 Do it.